 This book is exceptionally well done.
 It blends horror, misogyny, and Asian fetishization through the perspective of a child of Korean immigrants.
 The writing is so strong, and everything comes together so seamlessly that I have nothing but high praise for it.

-The portrayal of being the first child of immigrant parents is incredibly realistic, and I say this from my own experience in an Asian household.
-This book is far from boring—it’s filled with horrifying yet exceptionally well-written scenes.
-The imagery feels so vivid that it evokes powerful emotions, including the unsettling feeling of being gazed at by the blue eyes on the cover.
-This is entirely fitting for a book that delves into the fetishization of Asians by, metaphorically speaking, blue-eyed men
+The portrayal of being the first child of immigrant parents is incredibly realistic, and I say this as belonging to an Asian household.
+It’s filled with horrifying yet exceptionally well-written scenes.
+The imagery is vivid and I feel really unsettled like being gazed at by the blue eyes on the cover which is fitting for a book that talks about the fetishization of Asians by, metaphorically speaking, blue-eyed men.

 I love how the book contrasts Asian fetishization with the protagonist’s desire for blue eyes.
 It’s as if she wants to reclaim what’s being taken from her throughout the story, which adds another layer of meaning.